 Again Kelly played all over the field — mainly outfield and catcher, but also first base, second base, shortstop, and third base.
 Once again St. Louis won the American Association pennant.
 This time Spalding and Von der Ahe agreed to make the series a best-of-seven, with the first three games in Chicago, the next three in St. Louis, and the final game, if necessary, on neutral ground.
 The winner was supposed to take the entire gate for the series; the loser would get nothing.
 Chicago took two of the first three games.
 Kelly didn’t hit much, but made some heady plays at catcher, picking off the speedy Arlie Latham at second base on a dropped ball and tagging out Yank Robinson at home and holding on to the ball despite being spiked in the collision.

-The series moved to St. Louis, but without starting pitcher Jim McCormick, who was said to have “rheumatism,” forcing Anson to pitch third baseman Ned Williamson one game.
+The series moved to St. Louis, but without starting pitcher Jim McCormick, who was said to have “rheumatism,” forcing Anson to pitch third baseman Williamson one game.
 The Browns won Games Four and Five easily, but found Chicago pitcher John Clarkson in fine form for Game Six.
 Chicago went ahead 3-1, but St. Louis tied it up.
-In the bottom of the tenth, Clarkson gave up a single to Browns center fielder Curt Welch.
+In the bottom of the 10th, Clarkson gave up a single to Browns center fielder Curt Welch.
 The next batter singled and Yank Robinson sacrificed.
 With the winning run just 90 feet away, Clarkson tried to quick-pitch the batter and lost control.
 The pitch went far over Kelly’s glove.
-Welch slid home with the winning run, in what came to be known as the $15,000 slide, since the Browns received all the gate receipts.
+Welch slid home with the winning run, in what came to be known as the $15,000 slide (even though some newspaper reports didn’t mention a slide at all), since the Browns received all the gate receipts.